Cutting the Air Cost Out of Packaging Lines

 Kills artificial demand

 Open blow-off and oversized air knives create artificial demand that drags the whole system up.
-I meter it and right-size the nozzles and regulation around the real need.
+I right-size nozzles and regulation around the real need.

 Tightens the high-cycle lines